tbonnabaud/expressinhost_web/README.md

 The application uses JSON Web Tokens (JWT) for authentication:

 - JWT tokens contain encoded user information and are signed to prevent tampering
-- Access tokens are short-lived for security (12 hours)
+- Access tokens have a limited lifetime (12 hours)
 - Passwords are securely hashed using bcrypt
 - Role-based access control protects sensitive endpoints